UCDNJJ/ucdnjj.github.io/_pages/about.markdown

 Our goal is to host an open source, community driven challenge with flexible benchmarking of formalized tasks in cross-species single-cell multi-omics analysis.
 We are interested in providing un-baised evaluation of novel methods, for prediction of celltype-specific cis-regulatory elements, that incoperate data-driven factors including cross-species conservation of epigenetic signal as well as biological priors from domain experts.

-### Hosting
+### Leaderboards

-Our challenge is hosted on XXX.
-Benchmarks are evaluated using XXX.
-Leaderboards are hosted on our (Results)[LINK] page.
-All code, method and leadership is driven by broad input from the scientific community.
+Leaderboards are hosted on our (Leardboard)[http://biccnchallenge.org/leaderboard/] page.
+All code and methods are driven by broad input from the scientific community.